-- The Human Resources Department presents its opinions to the Board of Directors on the structure and composition of directors' remuneration annually. - To consider for approving and reviewing the performance appraisal form of the Board
+• The Human Resources Department presents its opinions to the Board of Directors on the structure and composition of directors' remuneration annually.

-• To propose the remuneration criteria appropriate to the duties and responsibilities of directors by connecting the remuneration with the assessment results of the business plan and the overall performance of the Company to be able to motivate and retain the directors who are competent, qualified, and offer high potential.
+- To consider for approving and reviewing the performance appraisal form of the Board of Directors to propose to the Board of Directors to consider for approval and assessment.
+The Nomination Committee shall use the aforementioned assessment results in considering and determining the directors' remuneration. - To propose the remuneration criteria appropriate to the duties and responsibilities of directors by connecting the remuneration with the assessment results of the business plan and the overall performance of the Company to be able to motivate and retain the directors who are competent, qualified, and offer high potential.
 In this regard, the Board of Directors shall consider and approve the directors prior to proposing to the Annual General Meeting of Shareholders for approval.